lake-wg/authz/draft-selander-lake-authz.md

 * The request method is POST.
 * The type is Confirmable (CON).
 * The Proxy-Scheme option is set to "coap".
-* The Uri-Host option is set to "ake-authz.arpa".
+* The Uri-Host option is set to "lake-authz.arpa".
 This is an anycast type of identifier of the domain authenticator (V) that is resolved to its IPv6 address by the Join Proxy.
 * The Uri-Path option is set to ".well-known/edhoc".
 * The Content-Format option is set to "application/cid-edhoc+cbor-seq"
 * The payload is the (true, EDHOC message_1) CBOR sequence, where EDHOC message_1 is constructed as defined in {{U-V}}.